 - Cook the noodles in the same pot by adding water and cooking according to the package directions.

 - While the spaghetti noodles are cooking make the pesto.
-Add the basil leaves, garlic, walnuts, olive oil, salt and pepper.
+In a blender add the basil leaves, garlic, walnuts, olive oil, salt and pepper.
 If you are using cheese in the recipe add the Parmesan cheese.
 Blend the pesto until smooth and set aside.

 (slightly over 400 calories per serving)